 1. The exterior design of the proposed structures, including architectural style, facade materials, roof pitch, building form and height, window pattern and spacing, porches and entryways, cornerboard and trim details, and facade variation in projecting or recessed building elements, shall be designed to complement and enhance the nearest residential neighborhood.
 The design of exterior facades shall provide positive visual interest by incorporating appropriate architectural elements;

 Staff comment: The neighborhood is characterized by a variety of architectural styles and the proposed modern style is acceptable in principle.
 It is questionable whether the blue metal cladding “complements and enhances” the residential neighborhood, which is characterized by more subdued modern materials and greater articulation.
-However, the use of two different cladding materials helps break up the mass of the rear elevation.
+However, the use of two different cladding materials is an attempt to break up the mass of the rear elevation.

 The proposed development shall respect the existing relationship of buildings to public streets.
 New development shall be integrated with the existing city fabric and streetscape including building placement, landscaping, lawn areas, porch and entrance areas, fencing, and other streetscape elements;

-Staff comment: The proposal effectively is an enlargement of an existing building with some improvement to setbacks and an increase in bulk.
-It is not well integrated in terms of landscaping, but introduces planting and screening along property lines except in one corner (north west).
+Staff comment: The proposal is a replacement of an existing building with some improvement to setbacks and a substantial increase in bulk.
+It is not well integrated in terms of landscaping, but, to the extent of available landscape space, introduces planting and screening along property lines except in one corner (north west).

 3. Open space on the site for all two-family, special needs independent living unit, bed and